braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/sms/phone_numbers/user_phone_numbers.md

 ### Third-party sourcing and verification

-Braze relies on 3rd party tools to source invalid numbers.
+Braze relies on third-party tools to source invalid numbers.
 Braze is not responsible for any outages or misinformation of these services.
 Thus, this tool should not be relied upon as your sole method of compliance for verifying invalid numbers.

 [1]: {{site.baseurl}}/user_guide/message_building_by_channel/sms/sms_subscription_group/
 [2]: {{site.baseurl}}/user_guide/engagement_tools/segments/creating_a_segment/#step-4-add-filters-to-your-segment